EremOnay/Assistive-Navigation-Tool-for-Visually-Impaired-People-/README.md

 - `sort.py` is licensed under the GNU General Public License (GPL v3).
 - `common.py`, `gstreamer.py`, and `tracker.py` are adapted from Coral examples licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-- Other parts of this project are currently unlicensed.
-You may apply a license (e.g., MIT, GPL) as needed.

 ---